headwinds/northwind-frostpunk/README.md

 [northwind_psql](https://github.com/pthom/northwind_psql) is a github repo that sets up Postgres with a docker container.

-In addition to its readme, I would add that the following setup:

-####

-1. docker-compose up

-Once the docker is up and finishes installed the database, open another another terminal window and test the conection
+In addition to its readme, I would add that the following guide post that once the docker is up and finishes installing the database, open another another terminal window and test the conection.

 ```
 docker-compose exec db psql -U postgres -d northwind
 ```

-After you've tested the connection, you can also try to connect with a tool like pgAdmin4 or DBeaver.
+After you've tested the connection, you can also try to connect with a tool like [pgAdmin4](https://www.pgadmin.org/) or [DBeaver](https://dbeaver.io/); they are both excellent!

 #### Connection